-Gunman kills at least 13 in Nova Scotia in Canada's worst mass murder since 1989
+Gunman kills at least 16 in Nova Scotia in Canada's worst mass shooting

 “Today is a devastating day for Nova Scotia, and it will remain etched in the minds for many years to come,” said Lee Bergerman, commanding officer of the RCMP in Nova Scotia.

-The massacre was the worst of its kind in Canada since a gunman killed 15 women in Montreal in December 1989.
+The death toll exceeded that of a Montreal massacre in 1989 when a gunman killed 15 women.

 Mass shootings are relatively rare in Canada, which has tighter gun control laws than the United States.

 Nova Scotia, like the rest of Canada, is under a stay-at-home order because of the coronavirus pandemic.

-Police discovered the killings late on Saturday after reports of shots at a house in the small coastal town of Portapique, about 130 km (80 miles) north of the provincial capital, Halifax.
+Police discovered the killings late on Saturday after multiple reports of shots at a house in the small coastal town of Portapique, about 130 km (80 miles) north of the provincial capital, Halifax.

 “When police arrived on the scene, members located several casualties inside and outside of the home,” said Chris Leather, the Nova Scotia RCMP’s criminal operations officer.